sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs.md

 Customers subscribed to the enterprise plan can use both APIs, offering a higher user limit.
 Conversely, customers subscribed to the Free plan (individual developers or hobbyists) only have visibility of the Payment API.

 To achieve that, the API Provider uses two catalogs to implement their business model so that they can offer different experiences for different customer audiences.
 This section explains how to achieve that using the Tyk Enterprise Developer Portal.
-{{< img src="/img/dashboard/portal-management/enterprise-portal/org-catalogue-product-relation.png" alt="Relationship between catalogues, API Products, plans, teams, and organisations" >}}
+{{< img src="/img/dashboard/portal-management/enterprise-portal/org-catalogue-product-relation.png" alt="Relationship between catalogs, API Products, plans, teams, and organisations" >}}

 ## Create organisation and teams
 The Tyk Enterprise Developer Portal uses Organisation and Catalogs to segment access to APIs and plans.
 Therefore, the first thing is to create an organisation for your customers.
 If you don't want to provision organisations manually, you can leverage the [Admin APIs]({{< ref "/product-stack/tyk-enterprise-developer-portal/api-documentation/tyk-edp-api.md" >}}) or enable the [self-service organisation registration]({{< ref "/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/manage-api-consumer-organisations.md" >}}).